craftcms/feed-me/docs/developers/events.md

 ### The `afterFetchFeed` event

 Plugins can get notified after a feed's data has been fetched.
+Note the feed data hasn't been parsed at this point.

 ```php
 use verbb\feedme\events\FeedDataEvent;